jamesmh/coravel/DocsV2/docs/Caching/README.md

 [[toc]]

-Coravel provides you with an easy to use API for caching in your .Net Core applications.
+Coravel provides you with an easy to use API for caching in your .NET Core applications.

 By default, it uses an in-memory cache.

+Coravel also provides some [database drivers](#database-drivers/) for more robust scenarios.

 ## Config